xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 ### README.md

-The README is the customer facing entry point for the workshop.
+The README is the customer facing entry point for the workshops.
 It should convey the purpose and learning objectives of the session along with instructions that students follow.
 It's not a project page for the contributors.

 You should try to maintain the convention and house style of the other repositories (using markdown appropriately for heading and section structure for example).

-The README should contain a license summary, see below.
+The README should also contain a license summary, see below.

 Appropriate content: